PinsonJulien/EAFC-Web-Development-Exam-Project-Backend-Archive/README.md

 ## Initial setup
 - Clone this repository
-- Open a terminal at root of the application.
+- In `cd EAFC-Web-Development-Exam-Project-Backend-Archive`
 - Run `composer install`
 - Copy the `.env.example` file to `.env` and replace environment variables that do not fit your database configuration.
 - Make the sure the .env has `FILESYSTEM_DRIVER=public` this will ensure the files are properly saved.
+- Make sure the `FRONTEND_URL` .env variable matches `http://127.0.0.1:5000/`
 - Run `php artisan key:generate` (this will fill the **APP_KEY** .env variable).
 - Run `php artisan storage:link` to create a **symbolic link** between *public/storage* and *storage/app/public*
 - Run `php artisan migrate` command to generate all the tables.